-Trust me, Stuart's not your average shamus -- in fact, he may be the weirdest new eye I've come across in a good while, definitely the man to go to when things ain't kosher.
+Trust me, Stuart’s not your average shamus.
+He may be the weirdest new eye Id come across in a good long while, but definitely the gumshoe to go to when things ain’t kosher.

 Oh, sure, at first Stuart seems like just another nice Jewish boy, just a little bit younger, a little more urban and a little more, uh, hormonal than that Mrs. Cooperman’s boy (No, not Sam the doctor… the younger one, you know, Benny).
 But Stuart has a darker side.